Revision Date: 01/19/2023

 Breathing equipment:

-- In case of brief exposure or low pollution use respiratory filter device.
+• In case of brief exposure or low pollution use a respiratory filter device.

-- In case of intensive or longer exposure use respiratory protective device that is independent of circulating air.
+• In case of intensive or longer exposure use a respiratory protective device that is independent of circulating air.

 Protection of hands:

-- Protective gloves: The glove material must be impermeable and resistant to the product, the substance, and the preparation.
-Due to missing tests no recommendation to the glove material can be given for the product, the preparation, and the chemical mixture.
-Selection of the glove material on consideration of the penetration times, rates of diffusion and the degradation
+• Protective gloves: The glove material must be impermeable and resistant to the product, the substance, and the preparation.
+Due to missing tests, no recommendation for the glove material can be given for the product, the preparation, and the chemical mixture.
+Selection of the glove material on consideration of the penetration times, rates of diffusion, and the degradation

-- Material of gloves: The selection of the suitable gloves does not only depend on the material, but also on further marks of quality and varies from manufacturer to manufacturer.
+• Material of gloves: The selection of suitable gloves does not only depend on the material but also further marks of quality and varies from manufacturer to manufacturer.

 Eye protection: Tightly sealed goggles